 As so many of us are gearing up for the start of a new school year, I thought I’d share my household’s gluten-free snack bin.
 I find that keeping a snack bin stocked with healthy, pre-portioned snacks helps my kids eat healthier, and keeps our grocery costs down.

 I like to buy gluten-free snacks in bulk and repackage into single servings.
 My boys can grab a healthy snack in the morning to put in their backpack to enjoy at snack time.
 If we have after school errands or sports practices, I’ll quickly grab a snack for each of us to have after school.

 Our snack bin is gluten-free, dairy-free, egg-free, and mostly nut-free.
 My boys cannot bring snacks with nuts to school, but I keep some nut snacks handy for them to grab when we’re on our way out the door for errands or to sports.

 - “Nut Bars” as we call them.
 They are Mrs. May’s Trio bars.
 I buy an 18-pack at Costco.

 - Cashew Clusters.
-These are Kirkland brand and available only at Costco ($ 9.49 for 32 oz.)I repackage into snack size bags with 7 cubes per bag.
+These are Kirkland brand and available at Costco (also on Amazon here.)I repackage into snack size bags with 7 cubes per bag.

 If you have one already, please comment to let me know what healthy snacks you include.

 *Always double-check ingredients lists.
 Often, dried fruit and nuts are packaged on shared equipment with wheat.
 I avoid those products.
 If you’re unsure, contact the manufacturer via phone, email, or social media to ask about their procedures and certifications.